-Overlay network [1] is defined in this thesis as an upperlayer logical network constructed upon the under-layer IP network.
-Overlay networks are now considered as an effective means to apply networked application services quickly.
+Overlay network [1] is defined in this paper as an upperlayer logical network constructed upon the under-layer IP network Overlay networks are now considered as an effective means to apply networked application services quickly.
+Some of the overlay networks select an overlay-level route for data transmission according to network conditions such as link speed, delay, packet loss ratio, hop count, and TCP throughput between overlay nodes.
 For instance, content delivery network (CDN) such as NetLightning [2] and Akamai [3] distributes overlay nodes (content servers) over the entire Internet and select appropriate source and destination hosts according to the network condition when the contents would be moved, duplicated, or cached.

 Due to its fundamental nature of overlay networks, the characteristics of the overlay path between overlay nodes, such as IP-level route, latency, bandwidth-related information, packet loss ratio, and so on, is not known explicitly in advance.
 Therefore, for improving the performance of overlay networks, measuring overlay paths is an important task to obtain real-time and precise condition of overlay paths constructing the overlay network.
 Although some measurement mechanisms for overlay networks have been proposed in the previous works [4], most of them employ the full-mesh measurement, meaning that all of overlay paths between all possible node pairs would be monitored.
 Those methods are effective for small-scale overlay networks by reducing the time required for obtaining enough information of overlay paths.
 For large-scale overlay networks, however, the increase of the measurement overhead and the decrease of the measurement accuracy due to path overlapping become a serious problem.
-For example, in RON, the measurement overhead become $O(n^2)$ , where n is the number of overlay nodes, therefore, the number of participant overlav nodes is limited to around 50 [5].
+For example, in RON, the measurement overhead become $O(n^2)$ , where n is the number of overlay nodes, therefore, the number of participant overlay nodes is limited to around 50 [5].
 To accommodate large-scale overlay networks, we need effective and scalable method for decreasing the measurement overhead.
-Furthermore, when the number of overlay nodes increases in the network, the measurement conflict [6] due to path overlapping arise as a big problem.
-NICE [7] and HMTP [8] can reduce overhead to (O(n)), however, these do not know performance of all paths between all overlay nodes, therefore, these are not efficient to construct overlay networks.

-One possible method to overcome these problems is spatial composition $[9] \sim [11]$ , which reduces the measurement while keeping integrity, is attracted much attention.
+One possible method to overcome these problems is spatial composition [6]-[8], which reduces the measurement while keeping integrity, is attracted much attention.
 It avoids lengthy measurements of an overlapping path by dividing the path into some sub-paths when multiple overlay paths share the underlay network route.
 The performance of the overall path is estimated by composing measurement results of the sub-paths.
 Generally, if overlay nodes increase in a network, other overlay nodes tend to exist on the overlay paths.
 Therefore, by increasing of overlapping path, the measuring cost becomes decrease.
-The authors in [10] reported that the measuring cost becomes 1/4000 at best.
+The authors in [7] reported that the measuring cost becomes 1/4000 at best.
 However, such estimation methods based on spatial composition may include the additional errors caused by the measurement inaccuracy of sub-paths.
 Therefore, we need to assess the estimation accuracy of the spatial composition-based method and introduce statistical processing to reduce the estimation errors.